 how does this formula work?

-- The above formula is used to calculate the difference between the excess return of an asset amd its expected return which was calculated theoreotically.
-The formula holds good for any type of asset including securities, bonds, stocks and derivatives.
+- The above formula is used to calculate the difference between the excess return of an asset and its expected return which was calculated theoretically.
+The formula holds good for any type of asset including securities, bonds, alpha stock meaning, and derivatives.

 - If Asset generates return > Expected theoretical return of CAPM, Positive Alpha = Better performance of the asset compared to expectations